pairinteraction/pairinteraction/README.md

 **Contributor Guide**

-- [Ways to Contribute] - Discover the many ways you can help improve pairinteraction, from contributing to the repository to providing quantum defects.
+- [Getting Started as a Contributor] - Discover the many ways you can help improve pairinteraction, from contributing to the repository to providing quantum defects.

-- [Developer Informations] - Find out how pairinteraction is structured and how to extend it.
+- [Overview About pairinteraction's Architecture] - Find out how pairinteraction is structured.

-- [Database Format] - Explore the database that we use for storing atomic states and matrix elements.
+- [Database Format] - Explore the database for storing atomic states and matrix elements.

 **Utility Tools [External Links]**

-- [MQDT.jl] - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.
+- [jl-mqdt] - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.

 - [ryd-numerov] - Learn how to calculate states and matrix elements using single quantum defect theory with our tool written in Python.